 Definitely!
 If you freeze the sauce, I suggest thawing it overnight in the refrigerator and then warming it up in a saucepan until it’s nice and smooth.

-Once it cools down, you can top this sauce on just about anything you fancy.
+Once it cools down, you can use this blueberry sauce for ice cream, pancakes, waffles, and much more.
 Here are some delicious ways to use this blueberry sauce:

 - As a topping for cheesecakes.

 - Stirred into some greek yogurt or cottage cheese.

 - For a delicious breakfast, top your toast, as well as your oatmeal with a spoonful of this sauce.

 - Also, you can add a couple of spoonfuls on top of some freshly baked muffins or a piece of cake.